dbaldridge-lab/htcf/vscode.md

 ### 5. Configure SSH Keys
 By setting up SSH keys you won't have to enter your credentials every time you log on to HTCF.

-In a local terminal enter the following at the prompt of a local terminal:
+Enter the following at the prompt of a local terminal:
 ```
 ssh-keygen -t ed25519
 ```